Protect Your Smile with Expert Gum Disease Treatment

 • The gums are then stitched back in place for healing

-While gum and bone damage from periodontitis cannot be reversed, surgery can stop the disease from progressing — helping you keep your teeth for many years.
+While gum and bone damage from periodontitis cannot be reversed, surgery can help stop the disease from progressing — helping you keep your teeth for many years.

 Pricing

-Initial Assessment
+Periodontal Assessment

 £225

-from £2,100
+from £300

-from £2250
+from £850

-from £3500
+from £150

-from £3700
+from £150

 Long-Term Gum Health